Policy No: 2043 Responsible Office: Commercialization and Industry Collaboration Last Review Date: 04/12/2022 Next Required Review: 04/12/2027

-University Affiliated Individual means:
+University Affiliated Individual:

-- All persons receiving employment compensation from the University, including but not limited to faculty, staff, administrators, medical residents, and students, whether undergraduate or graduate; and
+- All persons receiving employment compensation from the University, including but not limited to faculty, staff, administrators, medical residents, and students, whether undergraduate or graduate;

-- All persons affiliated with the University as students, post-doctoral fellows, medical residents or visiting scholars; and
+- All persons affiliated with the University as students, post-doctoral fellows, medical residents or visiting scholars;

-- All persons participating in sponsored research projects; and
+- All persons participating in sponsored research projects;

 - All other persons using University time, facilities, staff, materials, funds, confidential information or other University resources in the conduct of research.